RMassambone/MISSA/README.md

 # MISSA
-Código fonte para os experimentos numéricos do paper "A Markovian Incremental Stochastic Subgradient Algorithm", Rafael Massambone, Eduardo F. Costa e Elias S. Helou.
+Source code for the numerical experiments in the paper "A Markovian Incremental Stochastic Subgradient Algorithm" by Rafael Massambone, Eduardo F. Costa, and Elias S. Helou.

 <p align="center">